-I know we just established (above) that it’s tough to be true to yourself and chase your dreams.
+I know we just established that it’s tough to be true to yourself and chase your dreams.
 So I understand that it’s even tougher to change your mind.

 Don’t be scared or embarrassed to change course if you notice something isn’t working for you.
 You weren’t ‘wasting’ your time.
 You were learning and growing and being perfectly human in a very imperfect world.

-You are defined by how you make people feel.
-By how you treat small animals.
-By what makes you laugh—and by what makes you cry.
+You are defined by how you make people feel, by how you treat small animals, by what makes you laugh—and by what makes you cry.

 You are not defined by the shoes in your closet, the car in your garage, or the number on your paycheque.

-‘What you do’ is what your passionate about—it might be your career but it doesn’t have to be.
+What you “do” is what you’re passionate about—it might be your career, but it doesn’t have to be.

 Don’t be limited by the labels other people give you.
 You are intrinsically worthy and wonderful, and you don’t have to prove this to anyone.

-For a long time I hated myself for feeling angry or afraid.
-I thought it was a sign of weakness and I was ashamed of myself for being vulnerable.
+For a long time, I hated myself for feeling angry or afraid.
+I thought it was a sign of weakness, and I was ashamed of myself for being vulnerable.

 Expressing your emotions is a sign of humanity and authenticity, and there is never any shame in being yourself.
 Instead of suppressing emotions, try to listen and learn from them.